isomerpages/moe-tanjongkatongsec/_about-us/Mission, Vision, Values and Crest.md

 # Mission, Vision, Values and Crest

 #### Mission
-To nurture our students to their fullest potential, developing in them sound values, life-long learning and leadership skills,&nbsp;in an innovative and dynamic environment
+To inspire and empower TKsians to be confident, resilient and future-ready leaders who are anchored by sound values to actively contribute to the betterment of the society.

 #### Vision
-TKsians are future-ready critical thinkers, confident leaders and  compassionate citizens who strive for excellence in all they undertake to achieve aspirations.
+TKsians are confident, resilient, future-ready leaders, innovative, adaptive thinkers and compassionate citizens who strive for excellence to impact and contribute to society.

 #### Values

-#### **Respect, Responsibility, Resilience, Integrity&nbsp;and&nbsp;Compassion**
+Respect<br>
+Responsibility<br>
+Resilience<br>
+Integrity<br>
+Compassion<br>

 #### Crest
 <div>